 Free tax services.
 To find out what services are available, get Publication 910, IRS Guide to Free Tax Services.
-It contains a list of free tax publications and an index of tax topics.
-It also describes other free tax information services, including tax education and assistance programs and a list of TeleTax topics.
+It contains a list of free tax publications and describes other free tax information services, including tax education and assistance programs and a list of TeleTax topics